satellitecomponent/Neurite/README.md

 That copied text can then be saved in a text file.

-To reload the text windows and their connections... take the text you got from the save button and paste it back into the textbox, replacing any text that was already there.
+To reload the text windows and their connections...
+...take the text you got from the save button and paste it back into the textbox, making sure to replace any text that was already there.

 - Zettelkasten